For Esmé—with Love and Squalor: In popular culture

+American Football (band)'s track "Letters and Packages" contains references to the story.

 Abandoned film version

 In 1963, film and TV director Peter Tewksbury approached Salinger about making a film version of the story.
 Salinger agreed, on condition that he himself cast the role of Esmé.
 He had in mind for the role Jan de Vries, the young daughter of his friend, the writer Peter de Vries.
 However, by the time that Salinger and Tewksbury had settled on the final version of the script, Jan had turned eighteen and was considered by Salinger to be too old for the part.
 The film was never made.